rbind/robinlovelace/content/post/2025-01-03-2024-retrospective/index.Rmd

 -   Instigating the 'ATIP' project hosted at [plan.activetravelengland.gov.uk](https://plan.activetravelengland.gov.uk) (see open source code at [github.com/acteng/atip](https://github.com/acteng/atip))
 -   The [SchoolRoutes](https://acteng.github.io/netgen/articles/schoolroutes.html) project, which builds on [`od2net`](https://od2net.org) and the [Propensity to Cycle Tool](https://www.pct.bike) to help local authorities identify and prioritise school routes for investment in active travel infrastructure.

+After my experience there, I would recommend working in the Civil Service to anyone who is interested in making a positive impact on society and has the skills to do so, see job opportunities at [civilservicejobs.service.gov.uk](https://www.civilservicejobs.service.gov.uk/csr/index.cgi?SID=cGFnZWNsYXNzPVNlYXJjaCZwYWdlYWN0aW9uPXNlYXJjaGNvbnRleHQmb3duZXI9NTA3MDAwMCZvd25lcnR5cGU9ZmFpciZjb250ZXh0aWQ9MTExNDU0MzU1JnJlcXNpZz0xNzM2MDg2MTMxLTUxMTE3Mjc4NGUwNDczYWQ4N2I1NDIzNzU0MDMyN2Q3ZGZkNzA0ZGQ=).

 # Academic exploits

 In 2024 I continued to work on a range of academic projects, with the focus being on the Network Planning Tool for Scotland ([NPT](https://www.npt.scot/)), the new BICISCHOOLS project with colleagues at the University of Lisbon, and various ongoing research projects and collaborations.

 Highlights included:

--   [x] Completion of two books on geographic data analysis with free and open-source programming languages for reproducible research, both of which are now with the publishers, CRC Press, are available for pre-order and will be published in 2025.
+-   I completed two books on geographic data analysis using free and open-source programming languages for reproducible research.
+Both are now with CRC Press, available for pre-order, and will be published in 2025.
-    -   [x] Geocomputation with R (second edition), a major update of the first edition, which was published in 2019.
+    -   Geocomputation with R (second edition), a major update of the first edition, which was published in 2019.
-    -   [x] Geocomputation with Python, a new book that builds on the success of the R book and applies the same principles to the Python programming language.
+    -   Geocomputation with Python, a new book that builds on the success of the R book and applies the same principles to the Python programming language.
--   [x] Delivering a keynote at the [Mobile Tartu conference](https://www.robinlovelace.net/post/tartu2024/), and participating in the summer school that preceded it, which incidentally led to a new R package \[`spanishoddata` (see below).
+-   Delivering a keynote at the [Mobile Tartu conference](https://www.robinlovelace.net/post/tartu2024/), and participating in the summer school that preceded it, which incidentally led to a new R package \[`spanishoddata` (see below).
--   [x] The internationalisation and extension of methods developed for the Propensity to Cycle Tool project, including:
+-   The internationalisation and extension of methods developed for the Propensity to Cycle Tool project, including:
-    -   Publishing our work on the the Cycle Route Uptake and Scenario Estimation (CRUSE) project in an academic [paper](https://www.robinlovelace.net/publication/lovelace-cycle-2024/) (see [cruse.bike](https://cruse.bike/) for an interactive web app resulting from the research)
+    -   Publishing our work on the Cycle Route Uptake and Scenario Estimation (CRUSE) project in an academic [paper](https://www.robinlovelace.net/publication/lovelace-cycle-2024/) (see [cruse.bike](https://cruse.bike/) for an interactive web app resulting from the research)
-    -   [x] Completion of the [Biclar](https://www.tmlmobilidade.pt/comunicacao/noticias/biclar-tml-chama-municipios-a-debater-rumo-a-um-futuro-ciclavel/) [web application](https://u-shift.github.io/biclarwww/) and paper, published in Computers, Environment and Urban Systems ([CEUS](https://www.sciencedirect.com/science/article/pii/S0198971522000731)) describing the underlying methods.
+    -   Completion of the [Biclar](https://www.tmlmobilidade.pt/comunicacao/noticias/biclar-tml-chama-municipios-a-debater-rumo-a-um-futuro-ciclavel/) [web application](https://u-shift.github.io/biclarwww/) and paper, published in Computers, Environment and Urban Systems ([CEUS](https://www.sciencedirect.com/science/article/pii/S0198971522000731)) describing the underlying methods.
--   [x] Participating in the Spatial Data Science across Languages ([SDSL](https://spatial-data-science.github.io/2024/)) conference, which was held in-person in Prague in September 2024.
+-   Participating in the Spatial Data Science across Languages ([SDSL](https://spatial-data-science.github.io/2024/)) conference, which was held in-person in Prague in September 2024.

 # My year in open source

 In 2024 I continued to contribute to open source projects, including:

--   [x] Developing a simple R interface to the [`od2net`](https://od2net.org) Rust crate, which can generate route networks for OD data in a fraction of the time of other approaches.
+-   Developing a simple R interface to the [`od2net`](https://od2net.org) Rust crate, which can generate route networks for OD data in a fraction of the time of other approaches.
-    -   [x] This work was part of the the SchoolRoutes project, see the [acteng/netgen](https://acteng.github.io/netgen/) package for more details.
+    -   This work was part of the SchoolRoutes project, see the [acteng/netgen](https://acteng.github.io/netgen/) package for more details.
--   [x] Instigating and co-authoring the new [`spanishoddata`](https://github.com/ropenspain/spanishoddata) R package, which enables reproducible scientific research and discovery in mobility and other fields based on the world's first open access and high-resolution national origin-destination dataset (thanks to the Spanish government for making this data open access and for Egor Kotov who led the development of the package after we met at the Mobile Tartu conference).
+-   Instigating and co-authoring the new [`spanishoddata`](https://github.com/ropenspain/spanishoddata) R package, which enables reproducible scientific research and discovery in mobility and other fields based on the world's first open access and high-resolution national origin-destination dataset.
+Thanks to the Spanish government for making this data open access and to Egor Kotov, who led the development of the package after we met at the Mobile Tartu conference.
--   [x] Contributing to the [`parenx`](https://github.com/anisotropi4/parenx) Python package, now on `pip` which provides functions for simplification of geographic representations of transport networks.
+-   Contributing to the [`parenx`](https://github.com/anisotropi4/parenx) Python package, now on `pip` which provides functions for simplification of geographic representations of transport networks.
--   [x] Work on software for joining spatial networks, including improvements to the [`stplanr::rnet_join()`](https://docs.ropensci.org/stplanr/reference/rnet_join.html) function and contributions to the [`anime`](https://github.com/josiahparry/anime) (Approximate Network Integration, Matching and Enrichment) package for fast and flexible linestring matching in R, Rust and (hopefully soon) other languages.
+-   Work on software for joining spatial networks, including improvements to the [`stplanr::rnet_join()`](https://docs.ropensci.org/stplanr/reference/rnet_join.html) function and contributions to the [`anime`](https://github.com/josiahparry/anime) (Approximate Network Integration, Matching and Enrichment) package for fast and flexible linestring matching in R, Rust and (hopefully soon) other languages.

 See my [GitHub profile](https://github.com/robinlovelace) for more details on my open source work.

 # Community projects

-All that time in front of the computer, Working on all three jobs --- as Lead Data Scientist at Active Travel England, an academic at the University of Leeds, and as an author and maintainer of open source software --- involved a lot of screen time.
+Working across three roles as Lead Data Scientist at Active Travel England, an academic at the University of Leeds, and an author and maintainer of open-source software involved a lot of screen time.
 The perfect antidote to that is getting outside and doing things with other people and 2024 was pretty strong in that regard.
 I had three main outlets for my outdoorsy and social side in 2024: the community-run [Bike Fix Sunday](https://bikefs.org/) project to help people fix their bikes in the local community, the Chapeltown Cohousing community-led housing project where I live, and the 'Oaty Cortado run club'.

 These were a fun and rewarding outlet during downtime from work and family life and, as the photos below convey, were great fun.

-## Bike fix Sunday
+## Bike Fix Sunday

 ![](images/paste-4.png)